 “Robert Coleman Road,” Casey said, from behind me.
 “It’s the road to Shangri la.”

-“Lost Horizon,” I said, absently, finally remembering the name of the movie.
+“Lost Horizon,” I said absently, finally remembering the name of the movie.

 I stared through my binoculars.
 The road was something out of place in my Vietnam experience.
 There had, up until now, been only the jungle, the awful muddy rivers and the mountains, always active with enemy activity.
 But a road was different and, while staring it occurred to me how different it could make things.
 The road was a way to get real supplies down, including armor and heavy duty weaponry like a quad fifty which it would take to hold a fire base set so low into the valley.
 Was there any wonder why my maps showed so many former firebases as ‘destroyed?’
 To take advantage of the road, however, the company was still going to have to get across the river.
 How that fording could be made was a mystery I had to solve.
 I watched the water flow out from the cliff.
 It was at its narrowest point, so the river was deep and fast.
 Probably a good twenty percent of the company was comprised of either lousy swimmers or those who couldn’t swim at all.
-And then there was the equipment problem, not that the company hadn’t taken care of a bit of that along the direction of its travel earlier.
+Then there was the equipment problem, not that the company hadn’t taken care of a bit of that along the direction of its travel earlier.

 No matter what happened, the company would not be crossing the river at the end of this day or on into the night, I knew.
 It was already too late to do anything but set in where we were.
 The position was a lot like before, when we’d made the move to the hillside to try to escape the fifty, except the berm was a lot thicker where we were now.
 Even a fifty caliber round wasn’t going through the solid mess of bracken and mud that separated us from the river.
 The flat area Casey had taken his team out onto had withered way upriver to the field of elephant grass we saw before us.
 It was head high elephant grass that was anything but grass.
 The thick razor sharp bundles of fronds were impossible to run through, without getting cut to ribbons, and walking gently through took forever.
-Machetes were useless, and the only thing that worked to clear a path at all was lots of explosives.
-Lots of explosives which we didn’t have.
+Machetes were useless, and the only thing that worked to clear a path at all was lots of explosives which we didn’t have.
 There would be no accessing the river from the near bank below our position.
 Hopefully, the area where the eddy had formed with the flooding rains would allow us to get across in some way or other.

 “This place is as good as any to set in,” I said to the Gunny, putting away my glasses.
 The elephant grass would act as an effective a barrier against attack as it did to our company if we tried to work through it without special equipment and attire.